telerik/ajax-docs/api/server/Telerik.Web.UI/RadHtmlChart.md

 Defines the settings of the chart title

-###  Legend `HtmlChartLegend`

-Defines the settings of the chart title

-###  PlotArea `HtmlChartPlotArea`

-Defines the plot area of the chart

-###  Navigator `Navigator`

-Defines the plot area of the chart

-###  HtmlChartType `Nullable`1`

-This property is needed for the Type page of the design time configuration manager.

-###  OnClientSeriesClicked `String`

-Gets or sets the name of the JavaScript function that will be called when a series is clicked.

-###  OnClientSeriesHovered `String`
+###  ClientDataSourceID `String`

-Gets or sets the name of the JavaScript function that will be called when a series is hovered.
+Gets or sets ID of ClientDataSource control that is used for client side binding

 ###  ClientEvents `HtmlChartClientEvents`

 Specifies the handlers of the client-side events

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`